 The resorts generally try to offer the same level of experience with the tiers.

 In other words, a stay at the moderate Coronado Springs will offer much the same amenities as a stay at one of the Port Orleans resorts.
-For example, they both have a cool pool and waterslide.
+For example, they both have a cool pool area and waterslide.
 The chief difference is really in theming.

 Of course, the deluxe hotels are more expensive than the moderate which are – generally – more expensive than the value resorts.